jax-ml/jax/docs/tutorials/quickstart.md

 ## Taking derivatives with {func}`~jax.grad`

-In addition to evaluating numerical functions, we can also to transform them.
+In addition to evaluating numerical functions, we can also transform them.
 One transformation is [automatic differentiation (autodiff)](https://en.wikipedia.org/wiki/Automatic_differentiation).
 In JAX, you can compute gradients with the {func}`~jax.grad` function.